Overview

 You may direct us in writing to use a specific broker/dealer to execute some or all of the transactions for

-account at that broker/dealer.
-In such circumstances we likely will not be able to negotiate favorable
+at that broker/dealer.
+In such circumstances we likely will not be able to negotiate favorable commissions,

-commissions, obtain volume discounts, or even guarantee best execution.
-In addition, under these
+obtain volume discounts, or even guarantee best execution.
+In addition, under these circumstances a

-circumstances a difference in transaction costs, commissions or mark-up/mark-down may exist between
+difference in transaction costs, commissions or mark-up/mark-down may exist between clients who direct

-clients who direct us to use a particular broker/dealer and other clients who do not direct us to use a
+us to use a particular broker/dealer and other clients who do not direct us to use a particular broker/dealer—

 Allocation Practices